mia-platform/design-system/.github/pull_request_template.md

 - [ ] tests are included
 - [ ] changes are accessible and documented from components stories
 - [ ] typings are updated or integrated accordingly with your changes
+- [ ] all added components are exported from index file (if necessary)
 - [ ] all added files include Apache 2.0 license
 - [ ] you are not committing extraneous files or sensible data
 - [ ] the browser console does not have any logged errors